 Cue Good Behaviors

 The only way a dog can learn which items are okay to chew and which ones are forbidden is by getting well-timed feedback from her humans.
-When she eyes or chews a table leg, give a verbal warning such as “eck” or “phooey” and then draw her attention to an acceptable toy.
-When you catch your dog chewing on an approved object, don’t forget to praise, reward with a tasty morsel, and tell her to carry on.
+When she eyes or chews a table leg, give a verbal warning such as “no” and then draw her attention to an acceptable toy.
+When you catch your dog chewing on an approved object, don’t forget to praise, reward with a tasty treat, and tell her to carry on.
 Remember that rewarded behavior is more likely to be repeated.
-If the table leg or rug fringe remains your dog’s favorite chew toy, diminish its desirability by coating it with a commercial anti-chew cream (for wood) or spray.
+If the table leg or rug fringe remains your dog’s favorite chew toy, remove it, prevent her access to it, or if necessary, diminish its desirability by applying a commercial anti-chew cream (for wood) or spray.

 It’s also important to remember that a young dog does not need access to the entire house.
-If you have children who are messy with their toys or a spouse who can’t seem to locate the dirty laundry bin, keep the dog out of those rooms by closing bedroom doors or installing pet gates during the dog’s chewing phase.
-Through a combination of management and training methods, assisted by the natural aging process, the Jazzys of the world will outgrow their “Jaws” nicknames and eventually earn full household access.
-Until then, make use of your dog’s safe haven when you aren’t there to supervise, and you’ll no longer fear what awaits you when you walk through the front door.
+If you have children who are messy with their toys or a spouse who can’t seem to locate the dirty laundry bin, keep your dog out of those rooms by closing bedroom doors or installing pet gates during her chewing phase.
+Through a combination of management and training methods, assisted by the natural aging process, your dog will outgrow their chewing phase and eventually earn full household access.
+Until then, make use of your dog’s safe haven when you aren’t there to supervise, and you’ll set your pup up for success.